Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Mezzanine financing examples

-This table provides a clear overview of typical situations in which mezzanine capital is used and the specific role that this form of financing plays in each case.
-These examples illustrate how versatile mezzanine financing can be used to overcome various financial challenges in different industries.
+This table provides a clear overview of typical situations in which mezzanine capital is used, as well as the specific role that this form of financing plays in each case.

 Use case Situation Use of mezzanine capital

 Company takeover (MBO/MBI) Management team plans to take over the company or external managers want to acquire a company.
-Closes financing gap without increasing equity and enables takeover without relinquishing control.
+Closes the financing gap without increasing equity capital and enables takeover without relinquishing control.

 Expansion of a medium-sized company Medium-sized company wants to expand into new markets or increase production capacity.
-Financing of expansion without dilution of equity, flexible repayment from future income.
+Financing of expansion without diluting equity, flexible repayment from future revenues.

 Restructuring of a company Company needs financial restructuring to improve its capital structure.
-Enables reduction of senior debt without equity dilution and supports operational reorganization.
+Enables reduction of senior debt without diluting equity and supports operational restructuring.

-Real estate project development Real estate developer plans new construction project but has limited equity and can only obtain part of the financing through bank loans.
-Closes financing gap for the project, repayment is made from sales proceeds or rental income after completion.
+Real estate project development Real estate developer plans new construction project but has limited equity and only receives part of the financing through bank loans.
+Closes financing gap for the project, repayment from sales proceeds or rental income after completion.

-Company growth through acquisition Company wants to grow rapidly by acquiring a competitor or company in a related sector.
-Financing the acquisition without tying up too much equity, synergy effects justify higher interest charges.
+Company growth through acquisition Company wants to grow quickly by purchasing a competitor or company in a related industry.
+Financing the acquisition without tying up too much equity capital; synergy effects justify higher interest charges.

 Capital for research and development (R&D) Innovative technology company needs funds to develop and launch a new product.
-Financing of R&D costs without raising equity at an early stage, repayment from future sales.
+Financing R&D costs without early equity capital raising; repayment from future sales.

 Typical financing amounts for mezzanine financing